nycmeshnet/nycmesh.net/content/_index.md

 description: "Join our community-owned network to replace your current internet connection."
 ---

-Sorry we're having ongoing problems in Brooklyn.
-Our Supernode 2 had to be taken down for roof repair which forced us to do major changes to the network there.
-The good new is there are many more hub nodes appearing so there will be more choices to connect to in the coming weeks.
+_Sorry we are having ongoing problems in Brooklyn.
+Our Supernode 2 had to be taken down for roof repair which forced us to make major changes to the network there.
+The good news is many new hub nodes are appearing so there will be more choices to connect to in the coming weeks._

 ### [Join](/join) our community-owned network to replace your current internet connection.